Skip to content ↓

 To do this, we have ensure the following:

-- All our staff are seen reading teachers.
-We have designated staff that act as advocates of reading and attend regularly CPD which is disseminated to all staff at regular times throughout the year.
+- All our staff are seen as reading teachers.
+We have designated staff that act as advocates of reading and attend CPD, which is disseminated to all staff at regular times throughout the year.

 - Reading is explicitly taught during a dedicated 'Reading Week' ahead of an English sequence.
-The sequence incorporates Echo Reading, improving fluency and pace, learning to comprehend and developing vocabulary.
+The sequence incorporates the research of Christopher Such which focuses on fleuncy, extended read and close reading.

-- Reading is threaded through the writing sequence where high quality literature is used to engage the children.
-The children are taught to 'read as a reader' and 'read as a writer'.
+- Reading is threaded through our writing sequence where high-quality literature is used to engage children.
+Our children are taught to 'read as a reader' and 'read as a writer'.

 - All children are read to daily by an adult within a timetabled slot.

-- All children are heard by an adult.
+- All children are heard by an adult periodically, prioritising those that need it daily.

 - Targeted interventions to support children who need extra support.
-This is done through Switched on Reading, Reciprocal Reading and Comprehension Catch Ups.
+This is done through Fast Track Tutoring, Switched on Reading, Reciprocal Reading and Comprehension Catch Ups.

 - Promoting reading within school and within our local community